Consensys/tcr-audit/README.md

 In `startPoll`, require reasonable stage times.
 Both must be greater than `block.timestamp`, and `commitEndDate` must be less than `revealEndDate`.
 Remove sanity checks from `pollExists` and just require that `_pollID <= pollNonce` so users can't vote on polls that haven't been started yet.

 <https://github.com/ConsenSys/PLCRVoting/issues/26>

+**Resolution**

+As described above, `PLCRVoting` commit [`26579ec7`](https://github.com/ConsenSys/PLCRVoting/commit/26579ec7f645f868cdb4c7de4c764808882a5d3a) replaces overflow-prone arithmetic with calls to `SafeMath`, which ensures that the stage times never overflow and produce unexpected values. `PLCRVoting` commit [`a069730f`](https://github.com/ConsenSys/PLCRVoting/commit/a069730fcd818c249574a38f922e871c8011fc4f) implements the recommended changes to `pollExists` with an additional check that the poll ID in question is not zero, which is an invalid poll ID.
+The `tcr` repository was updated with these changes in commits [`b0c1374e`](https://github.com/skmgoldin/tcr/commit/b0c1374e066e79a039870aa8099dc5872e2ccb5f) and [`845b0498`](https://github.com/skmgoldin/tcr/commit/845b0498ecba0644c10213db936fed29df6c703c).